Frontier Developments: Publishing

 In June 2019, Frontier announced that it would begin publishing games from third-party developers under a new label named Frontier Publishing.
-At Gamescom 2020, Frontier announced that their publishing label would be renamed to "Frontier Foundry", and that it would publish Struggling from Chasing Rats in 2020, and Lemnis Gate from Ratloop Games in 2021.
+At Gamescom 2020, Frontier announced that its publishing label would be renamed to "Frontier Foundry", and that it would publish Struggling from Chasing Rats in 2020, and Lemnis Gate from Ratloop Games in 2021.
 They would also publish an upcoming project from Haemimont Games.
 This game was revealed to be named Stranded: Alien Dawn which initially released as an Early Access title on Steam in October 2022, with a full release anticipated during 2023.

 On 13 June 2021, Frontier announced Lemnis Gate would be released on 3 August 2021 with an open beta being scheduled for July 2021.
-On 3 June 2021 during the Games Workshop Warhammer Skulls event, Frontier announced they would be publishing a reboot to the 1998 turn based game Warhammer 40,000: Chaos Gate named Warhammer 40,000: Chaos Gate - Daemonhunters.
+On 3 June 2021 during the Games Workshop Warhammer Skulls event, Frontier announced it would be publishing a reboot to the 1998 turn based game Warhammer 40,000: Chaos Gate named Warhammer 40,000: Chaos Gate – Daemonhunters.
 The reboot is to be developed by Canadian developer Complex Games and published under the Frontier Foundry label.
 It is set to release in 2022.